aoloe/php-senape/README.md

 - in js add the form and the comments through template
   - the api should only return in the list the fields that are meant to be shown (no hash, email, ...)
-- add the replies
-  - show the nesting in the replies
-- by default disable the likes
+- by default disable the likes and replies
+  - add the settings for it
 - make sure that the comments do not contain invalid markup
 - add the comments to a list of n latest comments (to be shown to the moderator)
 - document the fields for the .json comments file